On the Mellin transform of a D-module

-It is therefore enough to show that the dimensions over $K_{\theta}$ of the source and the target of $\Xi$ are equal: As remarked in the proof of Lemma 2, the Newton polygon of $\MM(\M)_{\infty}$ equals the polygon obtained from the Newton polygon of $\M$ by applying a rotation of ninety degrees in the clockwise direction.
-Comparing the width of the former with the height of the latter, it follows that
+Thus, it is enough to show that the dimension over $K_{\theta}$ of the source of $\Xi$ is smaller or equal than the dimension of its target: By Lemma \ref{pol}, the height of the Newton polygon of $\M$ coincides with the width of the Newton polygon of $\MM(\M)_{\infty}$.
+So, we have\footnote{To my knowledge, this formula was first proved by C. Sabbah, using a different method (unpublished, but see \cite{LS2} for a special case).}